-Original date: July 2002 Revision dates: December 2003, March 2007, August 2012, December 2014 Number of pages: 5
+Revision dates: December 2003, March 2007, August 2012, December 2014.
+October 2022

 All policies

 The purpose of the Eastern Ontario Model Forest (EOMF) Forest Certification Program Structure Policy is to outline the roles and responsibilities of the EOMF and of all individuals and/or groups participating in the Forest Certification Program.